Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: Summary

 The main results are:

-\begin{enumerate} \item Using a collisional-radiative NLTE model for helium, we find that in order to be compatible with the observed spectrum of AT2017gfo at 4.4\,days post merger, the helium mass fraction in the line-forming region (i.e.\ at velocities $0.19\lesssim v/c\lesssim 0.3$) must be limited to $X_{\rm He} \lesssim 0.05$.
+\begin{enumerate} \item Using a collisional-radiative NLTE model for helium, we find that in order to be compatible with the observed spectrum of AT2017gfo at 4.4\,days post-merger, the helium mass fraction in the line-forming region (i.e.,\ at velocities $0.19\lesssim v/c\lesssim 0.3$) must be limited to $X_{\rm He} \lesssim 0.05$.

 \item From a recently developed set of neutrino-hydrodynamic simulations of NSMs that capture all phases of matter ejection \citep{Just2023}, we find that NS remnants enrich the ejecta with substantial amounts of helium through neutrino winds with characteristically high electron fractions, $Y_e\sim 0.5$.
 The steep increase of $X_{\rm He}(t)$ in our models, with $t$ being the lifetime of the NS remnant, suggests a short lifetime of the NS remnant in GW170817 of $\tau_{\mathrm{BH}}\lesssim\,$20{--}30\,ms to satisfy the observational limit $X_{\rm He}\lesssim 0.05$.